-Although appellant's allegations regarding the screen and window concern the condition of tangible property, they are actually "premise defects" within both the generally accepted common and legal definitions of the appellant's words.
-The allegations deal with a defect in the appurtenance to a room itself, rather than a defect in a distinct piece of equipment, irrespective of whether or not that piece of equipment is classified as a fixture.
-As such, we are of the opinion that appellant's allegations within come §101.022.
+Although appellant's allegations regarding the screen and window concern the condition of tangible property, they are actually "premise defects" within both the generally accepted common and legal definitions of the words.
+The appellant's allegations deal with a defect in the appurtenance to a room itself, rather than a defect in a distinct piece of equipment, irrespective of whether or not that piece of equipment is classified as a fixture.
+As such, we are of the opinion that appellant's allegations come within \$101.022.
 The condition of the alleged defective security screen and window are more closely analogous to a defect in a floor or in maintaining a floor in a slippery (defective) condition.